 PhD candidate in Neuroscience Harvard University

-I joined the Harvard PiN program in 2021 and worked on rotation projects with Chenghua Gu and Stephen Liberles.
+I joined the Harvard PiN program in 2021 and worked on rotation projects with Chenghua Gu and Stephen Liberles, studying neuroimmune responses at the blood brain interface and vagal afferents.
 Prior to PhD, I obtained a Bachelor's degree in Neuroscience with minor in Computer Science and Psychology from Duke University in 2021.
 As an undergrad, I worked in Fan Wang’s lab, where I studied executions and coordinations of rhythmic orofacial movements from neuroscience and evolutionary perspectives.

 Nature Methods, 2025